Former Chief Executive Officer of Banco Nacional Ultramarino (BNU)

 Macau is the first place he has lived in outside Portugal, though throughout his career he often travelled abroad for work reasons.
 He admits that he misses his friends and the beach, but that the adjustment has been “frankly easy”.

 He arrived in Macau in March 2018 to head Banco Nacional Ultramarino (BNU).
 “I couldn’t refuse the opportunity to again be number one at a bank, this one 117 years old, with positive results and enviable financial health,” he states.
+He succeeded from former BNU CEO Pedro Cardoso that year.

 Carlos Álvares lists various strong points of the institution he now leads, such as the fact that it is one of Macao’s two currency-issuing banks, its longstanding relationship with the gaming operators and corporations based here and the fact that a thousand bank accounts are opened every month, “largely due to the strong image of the bank and the people who work here.”